akashstha/fe-coding-test/tests.md

 - NextJS test: create a new page to display basic bank account information.
 Have them fetch the data in NextJS methods, choosing the right one.
 Maybe give them a Figma file for it.
 - E2E testing test: Write a PW test for the form you just created.s

 redo numbers to a functional component, make more bugs and dead code

-remove note about no hidden bugs

-add api for form task

-give type in figma task data